15 days Ancient China tour with capitals exploration

-Upon arrival at Beijing, you will be greeted and assisted to your hotel by the local guide and driver.
+Upon arrival in Beijing, you will be greeted and assisted to your hotel by the local guide and driver.
 The rest of today will be open and flexible for you to take a break or get the first impression of Beijing.

-Afterwards, head to the Forbidden City, which is located just at the north end of Tiananmen Square.
-Forbidden City is one of the earliest attractions declared as a World Heritage Sites in China; and UNESCO acclaimed it as the largest collection of preserved ancient wooden structures in the world.
+Afterward, head to the Forbidden City, which is located just at the north end of Tiananmen Square.
+Forbidden City is one of the earliest attractions declared as a World Heritage Sites in China, and UNESCO acclaimed it as the largest collection of preserved ancient wooden structures in the world.
 Visiting the Forbidden City will give you an incredible experience into Chinese culture and history, as it is a magnificent Imperial Palace that was the home of 24 Ming and Qing Dynasty emperors from 1420 to 1912.

 In the afternoon, visit the Temple of Heaven, which was the place where emperors of the Ming and Qing dynasties worshiped to heaven for good harvests.
 The temple is well-known for its unique triple-gabled circular temple called Hall of Prayer for Good Harvest, people believe it has already been a landmark of Beijing.
-After dinner, enjoy the cultural show - Kong Fu Show.

 Great Wall is a definite must-see in your China Trip.
-Today make an excursion trip to the Mutianyu Great Wall, which is one of the several best place to witness the majestic Great Wall.
+Today make an excursion trip to the Mutianyu Great Wall, which is one of the several best places to witness the majestic Great Wall.
 You will have 2 to 3 hours to walk along the wall or take a cable car to enjoy the breathtaking scenery and explore the watchtowers.

-This morning, you will be arranged to visit Imperial Garden - Summer Palace, it is one of the four great gardens in China.
-This garden was built as a playground for the imperial court during Qing Dynasty.
+This morning, you will be arranged to visit the Imperial Garden - Summer Palace, it is one of the four great gardens in China.
+This garden was built as a playground for the imperial court during the Qing Dynasty.
 Composed mainly of Longevity Hill and Kunming Lake, Summer Palace is a unique combination of nature and architecture.

 You will arrive at Xi'an in the early morning, be greeted and assisted to your hotel by your local guide and driver.
 After a short rest at your hotel, drive to visit the Terracotta Warriors and Horses, the Eighth Wonder of the World.
 Since 1974, three pits and more than 10,000 terracotta warriors have been excavated to present the extravagant and picturesque funerary art of Qin Shi Huang, the first emperor in China, who believed that these warriors could protect his mausoleum and help him rule in the afterlife.

 Afternoon, drive back to downtown to visit Big Wild Goose Pagoda, an ancient tower which was built in 652 during Tang Dynasty.
 It's the landmark of Xi'an.
 Standing at the top of the pagoda, you will have a bird's eye view of the current city of Xi'an.
-Afterwards, head to the Great Mosque, which is a fascinating blend of Chinese and Islamic architecture to explore the Chinese Muslim culture in Xi'an.
+Afterward, head to the Great Mosque, which is a fascinating blend of Chinese and Islamic architecture to explore the Chinese Muslim culture in Xi'an.

 Morning make the excursion trip to Huxian, which is famous for its farmer paintings.
 Picturesque in nature, the local people in Huxian have kept up the fine tradition of drawing the dynamic scenes of their daily life, so here you will see many great folk artworks, and learn more about the Chinese folk culture.